My Angel Investments & What To Expect

 Funds usually have some type of thesis (e.g. The Orange Dao is crypto startup-focused, Stonks YC S22 Cohort Fund is only investing in startups that make it into Y Combinators Summer 22 Cohort, etc.)

-A fund might raise $5m, and then put $200k checks into 250 startups.
+A fund might raise $20m, and then put $250k checks into 80 startups.
 You essentially get the average return across all of those startups.
-Many are likely to go out of business, but others might get a 30x multiple (that means the $200k turned into $6m, allowing the fund to write off many of the failures—this is exactly how startup investing works—if you don’t have an investment ever go to $0, you’re probably not taking enough risks to be successful in the space).
+Many are likely to go out of business, but others might get a 30x multiple (that means the $250k turned into $6m, allowing the fund to write off (tax loss harvesting) many of the failures—this is exactly how startup investing works—if you don’t have an investment ever go to $0, you’re probably not taking enough risks to be successful in the space).

 A great fund will return 3–5x (over a 7–10 year time horizon), which might seem “lame” after talking about all of the numbers above, especially with the earlier stage investments, but that’s not an apples to apples comparison.
 Even if you did get that 100x return from your seed stage investment, to figure out your actual return on invested capital (ROIC), you’d have to average in your wins with your losses.
 The same way that a fund comes up with that number.